pedroliman/pedronl/content/home/publications.md

 weight = 30  # Order that this section will appear.

 title = "Publications"
-subtitle = "My recent work focuses on leveraging Decision under Deep Uncertainty (DMDU) methods to help tackle the COVID-19 pandemic."
+subtitle = "My latest research leverages modeling and Decision Under Deep Uncertainty (DMDU) methods to help inform health policy."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
   page_type = "publication"

   # Choose how much pages you would like to display (0 = all pages)
-  count = 3
+  count = 4

   # Choose how many pages you would like to offset by
   offset = 0